 Custom and Ceremony

 Although customs vary region to region,ceremonial life at the Southern Coast is every bit as traditional as it is in the highlands.
 For one thing, both regions celebrate the same saints on the same days..
 Both are tied to the Catholic calendar.
 Secondly, while Catholic celebrations in the highlands have lower turn-out each year, ceremonial life at the Coast continues as before.
 Religious processions and celebrations, activities of the religious brotherhoods (cofradias), and Maya ceremonies are an integral part of coastal life.

 In both regions, the seasonal round of festivals and religious fairs is relentless.
 It never ends.
 In addition, many towns celebrate their saint on his feast day and then again a week later.
 Likewise, all towns celebrate Holy Week and Christmas Eve.
 Many towns also honor a second, minor saint.
 Also, no matter who is the patron saint, in every town there are cofradias dedicated to other saints.
-They too have their religious festivals.
+These saints too have their religious festivals.

 Despite similarities between regions, there is one coastal religious festival that has no counterpart in the highlands: Carnaval Mazateco.
 This is a celebration of Fat Tuesday, the beginning of Lent.
 Mazate’s Carnaval imitates larger, more famous celebrations such as our Mardi Gras, or Carnaval in Rio de Janeiro.
 In Guatemala, however, Mazate’s version of Carnaval is unmatched.
 In other towns of the Republic, that day, school children fill egg shells with confetti and powder and bust them over people’s heads.
 At times, for fun, they use plain eggs.